classicrob/simply-jekyll/_notes/Writing in hypertext.md

 With hypertext writing, I'm designing this for curiosity.

 Yes, I understand the irony that this page is not densely linked elsewhere.
-Hypertext is a tool for me to express my thoughts moreso than something I try to spend too much time thinking about.
+For more on tools for thought and their design, you might enjoy my other hypertext notebook, [Scaling Synthesis](https://scalingsynthesis.com/I-A-DSL-for-a-discourse-graph-with-information-entry-visualization-and-retrieval/).